Annual report 1998-1999 chapter 2 the work of the court

 The Rules are kept under review.
 New and amending rules are made when needed to ensure that the Court'sprocedures are up to date and responsive to the needs of modern litigation.
 They also provide the framework for newjurisdiction conferred upon the Court.
 A review of the Rules will be undertaken as a consequence of the changes tothe Court's practice and procedure described elsewhere in this report.

-During the reporting year, new rules to coincide with the changes to the Court’s jurisdiction under the Native TitleAct were made.
+During the reporting year, new rules to coincide with the changes to the Court’s jurisdiction under the Native TitleActwere made.
 New rules were also introduced in relation to expert witnesses, and Court appointed referrals forlegal assistance.
 Minor amendments were made to a number of other rules.

 Practice Notes supplement the procedures established in the Rules of Court.
 During the reporting year the ChiefJustice issued a revised Practice Note on the ‘usual undertaking as to damages’ given to the Court.
 He also issued anew Practice Note setting out the Court’s approach to orders for discovery.

 Practice Notes are available without charge through District Registries.
 They have been reproduced in looseleafservices by law publishers.
 The Court has also published a guide to instituting an appeal in the Federal Court andvarious notices to practitioners issued by the District Registries.
 These are also available from the District Registriesand in looseleaf legal services.
+Rules Revision Project

-In September 1998 the Judges’ Meeting established a project to revise the Court’sRules.
-The goals of the project are that the Court have Rules which: promote efficiency in the administration of the law; complement and reflect the Court’s case management philosophy and systems; take into account current and future advances in information technology (eg facsimile The revised Rules will contain a preamble in the nature of a statement of overriding objectives, and will, wherepracticable, not use legal jargon or Latin terms.
+The revised Rules will contain a preamble in the nature of a statement of overriding objectives, and will, wherepracticable, not use legal jargon or Latin terms.
 Work on the project is continuing.
+DECISIONS OF INTEREST

 During the year the judges published over 1,800 decisions.
 To give some illustration of the Court’s work, a fewof these decisions are summarised below.
 The range of decisions highlights the varied jurisdiction of the Court.
+Native title – Recognition of native title in the sea and sea-bed Yarmirr & Ors v Northern Territory & Ors (the Croker Island Case) (6 July 1998, Justice Olney)

 This case involved a determination whether native title was capable of recognition in the sea and sea-bed incertain offshore areas in the vicinity of Croker Island in the Northern Territory.